ronakupadhyaya/Horizons-week-03/day2/trello-csv/README.md

 In our case we will be using the first row (i.e. line) to represent all the list names in a Trello board.
 Each subsequent line represents cards in the corresponding list.

-The first item in every row belongs to the first list and the second item belongs to the second and so on.

 This board
 ![](img/trello.png)